'Colony and Spores' - Constructions of slabrolled waterjet-cut bone china and black porcelain.

 Studio display of six ‘Spores’ on slate bases.

-Holding a newly assembled ‘Spore’ in my open hand – demonstrating scale as well as the combination of shadows, translucence, pattern and texture that is created as the sunlight interacts with the bone china structure.
+A newly assembled ‘Spore’ in the palm of my hand – demonstrating scale as well as the combination of shadows, translucence, pattern and texture that is created as the sunlight interacts with the bone china structure.